Torehirth/development-platforms-ca/src/routes/readme.md

 # Routes Folder

-This folder defines the API endpoints that the frontend will call.
+This folder defines the API endpoints that the frontend (or other clients) can call.

-Example:
+Examples:

 - `GET /users`
 - `POST /articles`